Position on Euthanasia

 CITTAMANI HOSPICE SERVICE – POSITION ON EUTHANASIA

 Cittamani Hospice acknowledges that there is a broad range of opinions on this issue within the Australian community which reflect our diversity of cultures and belief systems.
-We recognise that some people may elect to request euthanasia, or physician
+We recognise that some people may elect to request euthanasia, or voluntary assisted dying.

-At Cittamani our focus is on supporting clients and families to achieve their goals and wishes as best we can, however, Cittamani staff will not be involved with euthanasia,
+At Cittamani our focus is on supporting clients and families to achieve their goals and wishes as best we can, however, Cittamani staff will not be involved with voluntary assisted dying.

 The reasons for this are as follows: